 The mission of Lycoming College is to provide a distinguished baccalaureate education in the liberal arts and sciences within a coeducational, supportive, residential setting.

-Lycoming College is committed to the principle that a liberal arts education is the ideal foundation for an informed and productive life.
-The liberal arts—including the fine arts, the humanities, mathematics, the natural and social sciences—have created the social, political, economic and intellectual systems which help define contemporary existence.
+Lycoming College is committed to the principle that a liberal arts and sciences education is the ideal foundation for an informed and productive life.
+The liberal arts—including the fine arts, the humanities, mathematics, the natural and social sciences—have created the social, political, economic, and intellectual systems that help define contemporary existence.
 Therefore, it is essential that students grasp the modes of inquiry and knowledge associated with these disciplines.

 Consequently, the baccalaureate degree (Bachelor of Arts or Bachelor of Science) is conferred upon the student who has completed an educational program incorporating the three facets of the liberal arts known as General Education, the major, and electives.
 Students will complete approximately one-third of their work in each of these areas.
 The objective of the General Education Program is to ensure that the student achieves breadth in learning through the study of the major dimensions of human inquiry: math and languages, arts and humanities, social and natural sciences.

 The objective of the major is to provide depth of learning through completion of a program of focused study in a given discipline or subject area.
 Elective study affords students the opportunity to develop secondary interests, work in areas complementary to their primary discipline, or explore new fields of study.
 The combined effect of General Education courses, concentrated study in the major, and electives is to impart knowledge, inspire inquiry, and encourage creative thought.
 The program enables students to think critically, judge rationally, communicate effectively, and develop an awareness of the diversity of cultures and an enthusiasm for learning that will last throughout their lives.